MrAskends/PoetyStorage/README.md

 # PoetyStorage
 **PoetyStorage** is a Windows Forms application written in C# that allows users to store and read poems.
 It includes login/registration functionality and customizable user settings.
+Users and poems stored in a MySQL database.
 This project was built as part of a university course to demonstrate basic WinForms, file handling, and user authentication.

 ## Purpose